 Frauds and Scams

-Do not communicate with the scammers/perpetrators.
+Do not communicate further with the scammers/perpetrators.
 They are criminals and some are dangerous.
 Never offer to travel to meet them to claim your money or prize.

 Contact your bank.
 If you think you are a victim of identity theft or account fraud you need to call your bank immediately and tell them what happened.
 The bank should have a fraud department and you can ask them to monitor your account for unusual activity.
 You can also ask them if it is necessary for you to close out your current accounts and open new ones.
 You can also refer to our IdentityTheft Prevention page here for more information.

 File a Police Report.
 Call your local law enforcement agency to report the fraud/scam.
-Ask to how to get a copy of the report to submit to your bank, credit agencies and other financial institutions who may need proof that a crime was committed.
+Ask how to get a copy of the report to submit to your bank, credit agencies and other financial institutions who may need proof that a crime was committed.